 It is better to assess expenditure on the basis of return on investment and efficacy rather than simply managing the spend level.

-As W. Edward Deming said “Cutting costs without an improvement in quality is futile”.
+As W. Edwards Deming said “Cutting costs without an improvement in quality is futile”.
 You need to be careful that you do not reduce the very component of the expenditure that is delivering the return on investment because you classified it non-working.

 TrinityP3’s Budget KPI and ROI setting service helps you to implement the optimal goals, and goal-structure, to maximise team and supplier performance.